pcamus/pymath/Integrals/README.md

 ![](integral.jpg)

-In this diagram we see that the area is the sum of the rectangles when their widths approaches 0.
+In this diagram, we see that the area is the sum of the rectangles when their widths approaches 0.

 The integral exists if the limit exists.